Getting to Know the AP Italian Language and Culture Course

 - The course provides opportunities for students to demonstrate an understanding of the products, practices, and perspectives of the target cultures.

-- The course prepares students to use the Italian language in real-life settings.
+- The course prepares students to use the target language in real-life situations.

 AP Italian Language and Culture resource requirements: